 The bill, S.B.
 No. 471, aims to expand the provision of telehealth and telemedicine services by allowing health professionals located outside of Texas to offer these services to patients within the state.
-It introduces new definitions for "health professional" and "physician," clarifying that these individuals can be licensed or certified in Texas or by a licensing agency in another state.
-The bill also establishes a registration process for out-of-state health professionals, requiring them to hold a valid license from another state, not be subject to disciplinary actions, and register with the appropriate Texas licensing agency.
-Additionally, it mandates compliance with Texas laws, including maintaining liability insurance and consenting to the jurisdiction of Texas courts.
+It introduces new definitions for "health professional" and "physician," clarifying that these individuals can be licensed or certified in Texas or by another state.
+The bill also establishes a registration process for out-of-state health professionals, requiring them to hold a valid license from another state, not be subject to any disciplinary actions, and register with the appropriate Texas licensing agency.
+Additionally, it mandates that these professionals comply with Texas laws, maintain liability insurance, and consent to the jurisdiction of Texas courts.

 Statutes affected: Introduced: Occupations Code 111.001 (Occupations Code 111)